 Contract Works Insurance is a pivotal coverage for businesses in the construction industry.
 This type of insurance is designed to protect building works against damage or loss during construction.
 It bridges the gap between starting a project and completing it, providing financial security in case something unexpected occurs.
 Whether it's a fire, theft, weather damage, or accidental damage during building, Contract Works Insurance has you covered. - read more

-The Insurance Council of Australia (ICA) has recently submitted a series of recommendations to the Queensland Productivity Commission, aiming to reform the state's construction and insurance sectors.
-These proposals are designed to enhance the resilience of the built environment and improve the affordability of insurance for Queensland residents. - read more
+The Insurance Council of Australia (ICA) has recently submitted a series of recommendations to the Queensland Productivity Commission, aiming to reform the state's construction industry.
+These proposals are designed to reduce insurance costs and bolster housing resilience, addressing both economic efficiency and disaster preparedness. - read more